 - If you are among the first 24 students to apply, turning in the test-out application form gives you a “reservation” for taking the exam.
 Once you sign and turn in this form the Department of English will charge your U-Bill $100.00 for the test-out.

 What happens if I do not earn Test-Out credit?

 - If you are already registered for the course or if you can find a spot in a lab section and add the course, you can take it in the semester that begins right after the test-out or during a later semester.
-Some students find the summer session an intense but valuable experience.

 - Another option is to re-take the Test-Out the next time it is offered, but the University Testing Office will charge you another $100.00 on your U-bill.
 You are limited to 2 attempts at passing the SpCm 212 Test-out.